edoandcode/three-type-materials/README.md

 The most useful method common to all the classes is the `getMaterial` method which is the one that return the material instance class, anyway there are other methods internally used by this one. (view the code for details):

 `getMaterial(materialOptions[plain js object]): [Promise]`  -->  this method return a Promise which it resolve with the instance of three.js material.
 The textures with the typography are applied on it according to the settings defined in the Type class instance.
-The materialOptions is an optional parameter to define propreties to apply to the material, all the options accepted by the three.js material are valid options.
+The materialOptions is an optional parameter defines properties which will be applied to the material, all the options accepted by the three.js material are valid options.

 ### BASIC TYPE ###